mlabonne/llm-course/README.md

 ---
 ### 6. Evaluation

 Evaluating LLMs is an undervalued part of the pipeline, which is time-consuming and moderately reliable.
-Your downstream task should dictate what you want to evaluate, but always remember the Goodhart's law: "when a measure becomes a target, it ceases to be a good measure."
+Your downstream task should dictate what you want to evaluate, but always remember Goodhart's law: "When a measure becomes a target, it ceases to be a good measure."

 * **Traditional metrics**: Metrics like perplexity and BLEU score are not popular as they were because they're flawed in most contexts.
 It is still important to understand them and when they can be applied.
 * **General benchmarks**: Based on the [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is the main benchmark for general-purpose LLMs (like ChatGPT).
 There are other popular benchmarks like [BigBench](https://github.com/google/BIG-bench), [MT-Bench](https://arxiv.org/abs/2306.05685), etc.